Virtual Team Size Matters.

 Communication is key.

 Virtual teams don’t have the same kind of regular, face-to-face meetings and conversations as traditional employees.
 That’s why effective communication is so important.
-Whether it’s through email, video conferences, online chat or team collaboration software, members must be able to express themselves clearly, frequently and thoughtfully.
+Whether it’s through email or team collaboration software, members must be able to express themselves clearly, frequently and thoughtfully.
 Showing respect for diverse cultures, work habits and business philosophies is crucial, while also being able to appreciate the value of individual and group project contributions.

 Teamwork Rules in Virtual Team Environments.